mercurius-js/cache/README.md

 ```

 An effective strategy is to run often `lazy` cleans and a `strict` clean sometimes.
-The report contains useful information about the gc cycle, use them to adjust params of the gc utility, settings really depends by the size and the mutability of cached data.
+The report contains useful information about the gc cycle, use them to adjust params of the gc utility, settings depending on the size, and the mutability of cached data.

-A way is to run it programmatically, as in [https://github.com/mercurius-js/mercurius-cache-example](https://github.com/mercurius-js/mercurius-cache-example) or setup cronjobs as described in [examples/redis-gc](examples/redis-gc) - this one is useful when there are many instance of the mercurius server.
+A way is to run it programmatically, as in [https://github.com/mercurius-js/mercurius-cache-example](https://github.com/mercurius-js/mercurius-cache-example) or set up cronjobs as described in [examples/redis-gc](examples/redis-gc) - this one is useful when there are many instances of the mercurius server.
 See [async-cache-dedupe#redis-garbage-collector](https://github.com/mcollina/async-cache-dedupe#redis-garbage-collector) for details.

 ## Breaking Changes